Table of Contents

-Testimony established the check was sent to Wife on condition that she accept the amount of the check in full satisfaction of the judgment.
-Husband argued the court could not impose a ten percent interest rate on the monies owed to Wife or, if interest were to accrue, it should accrue from the date of the amended decree.
+Testimony established the check was sent to Wife on condition that she accept the amount of the check as full satisfaction of the judgment.
+The husband argued the court could not impose a ten percent interest rate on the monies owed to Wife or, if interest were to accrue, it should accrue from the date of the amended decree.

 The Trial Court Ruling

 The court ordered the decree would be enforced and awarded Wife $37,221.52 plus ten percent interest (per A.R.S.
 Section 44-1201(B)).
 The interest was ordered to begin accruing on the date of the amended decree.
-It was also noted by the court that Husband was not entitled to an offset.
-The reason was that Wife was ordered by decree to pay her portion of the debt directly to the creditor.
+It was also noted by the court that the Husband was not entitled to an offset.
+The reason was that the Wife was ordered by decree to pay her portion of the debt directly to the creditor.
 Further, Husband did not provide documentation proving he paid the debt on Wife’s behalf.

 The judge ordered the husband to pay 10% interest on the $37,221.52 judgment awarded to Wife.
 Interest was to begin sixty days after the original decree was entered.
 The court chose sixty days because the original order provided him with sixty days to pay Wife $7,700 for her share of the lawsuit settlement.
 The trial court, therefore, concluded the most logical result was to apply the same deadline for all interest accruals.